Downtown Emergency Service Center: 1811 Eastlake project

 DESC designed and developed the 1811 Eastlake project to house up to 75 formerly homeless alcoholics.
 Residents in this housing project are permitted to possess and consume alcohol in their rooms and are not required to enroll in treatment as a condition of their housing.
 These terms were initially controversial as critics voiced anger that residents did not have to stay sober.

 A study by the University of Washington showed a 35 percent reduction in heavy drinking among 1811 residents and a substantially reduced frequency of delirium tremens.
 A 2006 study by the University of Washington found that 1811 Eastlake improved residents' lives and saved Seattle more than $2 million each year.

-Housing First

-DESC partnered with Pathways to Housing to sponsor the first ever conference on the Housing First model of social services.